SanicTK2/iidxguide/docs/c_scoring.md

 For timing windows, [refer to this page](/misc/iidx_lr2_beatoraja_diff).

-### Empty POOR (aka Excessive POOR, 空POOR)
+### Excessive POOR (空POOR)

-Empty POOR / excessive is POOR that happens when you press a button again, right after the note was already processed (including BAD).
+Excessive POOR is a POOR that happens when you press a button again, right after the note was already processed (including BAD).
 To calculate:

 ```
 空POOR = MISS_COUNT - COMBO_BREAK